dvrzan/social-media/README.md

 </br>

-Social Media shows home view consisting of user names and their comments.
-User name and avatar are clickable and present a profile view that contains information about the clicked user.
+A simple prototype social media app to show some basic concepts such as home screen showing names, avatars and posts, profile screen with detailed information about a contact, and albums list and pictures for each album.

 Social Media uses https://jsonplaceholder.typicode.com API to fetch users, posts, albums, and their photos.
 Every JSON is a different endpoint.